CaliforniaHerps.com

 Commonly described as "harmless" or "not poisonous" to indicate that its bite is not dangerous, but "not venomous" is more accurate.
 (A poisonous snake can hurt you if you eat it.
 A venomous snake can hurt you if it bites you.)

-There are shallow grooves on the outer sides of the rear teeth which indicates that this snake may produce a mild venom, but it is not dangerous to humans.
+There are shallow grooves on the outer sides of the rear teeth which indicates that this snake may produce a mild venom that is not dangerous to humans, but this has not been studied.

 Size